Timutei/ITAnthropologists/content/about/about.md

 Technology can only do so much.
 It's an enabler.
 How it is used and misused is down to the humans involved.

-Hence the composite 'ITAntropologist'.
-If you remove 'ntro' it may raise a smile.
+Hence the composite 'ITAnthropologist'.
+If you remove 'nthro' it may raise a smile.

 I've long been a blog/social media sceptic (Twitter is for twits, X is for super twits...), so this will be a work in progress.